uestc-liuyijing/uestc-liuyijing.github.io/content/en/home/recent_news.md

   view: compact
   columns: '2'
 ---
-* Dr. Liu receives the Best Paper Award at the 5th International Conference on Electronic Communication, Computer Science and Technology (Dec.
+* Dr. Liu receives the [**Best Paper Award**] at the 5th International Conference on Electronic Communication, Computer Science and Technology (Dec.
 2025).

-* Dr. Liu receives the Young Scientist Award at the 25th IEEE International Conference on Communication Techology.
+* Dr. Liu receives the [**Young Scientist Award**] at the 25th IEEE International Conference on Communication Techology.

-* Dr. Liu receives the Best Paper Award at the 4th International Conference on Computing, Management and Telecommunications (Dec.
+* Dr. Liu receives the [**Best Paper Award**] at the 4th International Conference on Computing, Management and Telecommunications (Dec.
 2025).

-* Our [best readings](https://www.comsoc.org/publications/best-readings/privacy-preservation-machine-learning-communications) in Privacy Preservation for Machine Learning in Communications have been created.
+* Our [Best Readings](https://www.comsoc.org/publications/best-readings/privacy-preservation-machine-learning-communications) in Privacy Preservation for Machine Learning in Communications have been created.

 * Our paper "Joint Inference Offloading and Model Caching for Small and Large Language Model Collaboration" has been accepted by IEEE Transactions on Mobile Computing (IEEE TMC), Sep.
 2025.